'Learning and Living - Life in all its Fullness'

 Knowing right from wrong and making wise choices

-As members of St Peter's School, we can take great inspiration from the life and learning of Saint Peter, one of Jesus' disciples.
+As members of St Peter's Church of England Junior School, we take great inspiration from the life and learning of Saint Peter, one of Jesus' disciples.
 Through class worship, we share and discuss the following stories, making links to our school values and considering what this means for our own lives.

 Celebration: Jesus and Peter walk on water (Matthew 14: 22 - 33).

 What inspiration can we take from this story to help us achieve and celebrate our goals?

 Collaboration: ‘Peter Speaks to the People’ and ‘The Believers Share’ (Acts 2: 38 – 47).

 What individual ‘gifts’ do you bring to our community and what happens when we put these together?